An extremal property of the symmetric decreasing rearrangement: Proof of Theorem

-\begin{remark} Very recently in \cite{Hoehner-2023}, the first named author proved the analogue of Theorem \ref{mainThm} for the mean width metric of log concave functions.
-The result states that for every log concave function, its reflectional hypo-symmetrization is always harder to approximate by log affine minorants with a fixed number of break points.
-(For brevity, we refer the reader to \cite{Hoehner-2023} for the specific definitions and precise statement of the result.)
-The proof of the result in \cite{Hoehner-2023} is analogous to that of Theorem \ref{mainThm}.
-However, in \cite{Hoehner-2023} the proof relies on the explicit construction of two inner linearizations in the epigraph of the base function $\psi$ from a set of $N$ points, whereas for convenience the proof of Lemma \ref{mainLem} constructs log affine minorants directly in the hypograph of $f=e^{-\psi}$.
-This is why Definition \ref{def-f-cvx-hull} appears in this work and not in \cite{Hoehner-2023}. \end{remark}
+\begin{remark} Very recently in \cite{Hoehner-2023}, the first named author proved the analogue of Theorem \ref{mainThm} for the mean width metric of log-concave functions.
+The result states that for every log-concave function, its reflectional hypo-symmetrization is always harder to approximate by inner log-linearizations with a fixed number of break points.
+(For brevity, we refer the reader to \cite{Hoehner-2023} for the specific definitions and precise statement of the result.) \end{remark}